 How do I apply without a test score?

-- Please detail the specific evidence in your academic experience that supports your analytical and quantitative preparedness for success in the MBA program.
+• Please detail the specific evidence in your academic and/or professional experience that supports your analytical and quantitative preparedness for success in the program.
+(150 words maximum)

-We encourage you to type your responses in a Word Document first to ensure that you have used accurate spelling and grammar, and that your responses meet the character limit; you may then copy and paste your responses into your application.
+The short answer question asks you to outline your academic and/or professional experience that prepares you for the quantitative and analytical rigor of the program.
+This response is required, and asks for a short, 150 word response.
+We encourage you to type your response in a Word Document first to ensure accurate spelling and grammar, and that your responses meets the word limit, and then to copy and paste your responses into your application.

 I have reported test scores to the University of Washington, but I do not wish for these to be considered in my Evening MBA Application.
 What do I do?

-If you previously reported a test score to the University of Washington and do not want any test scores considered in your application for Autumn 2023, you can indicate as such in the Test Optional Summary of Qualifications.
+If you previously reported a test score to the University of Washington and do not want any test scores considered in your application for Autumn 2024, then select yes to applying test optional and complete the Test Optional Summary of Qualifications.
+Your test scores will not be used in review of your application.

 Can you use an expired score in the evaluation of my application?

-GMAT, GRE, and EA scores are valid for five years, but you may point to the results of an expired test score as evidence of quantitative or verbal aptitude in your request to be considered without a standardized test score.
+GMAT, GMAT Focus Edition, GRE, and EA scores are valid for five years, but you may point to the results of an expired test score as evidence of quantitative or verbal aptitude in your request to be considered without a standardized test score.

-Please self-report the test scores in your application and upload a PDF copy of the GMAT, GRE or EA score report to the “Optional Essay” section of the application along with a note that you would like us to consider your expired test scores.
+Please self-report the test scores in your application and upload a PDF copy of the GMAT, GMAT Focus Edition, GRE or EA score report to the “Optional Essay” section of the application along with a note that you would like us to consider your expired test scores.

 Who do I contact if I have questions that are not addressed here about applying Test Optional?